rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 Yes.
 Managed hosting, CDN, automatic SSL, and performance tuning are all included.

 ### Is there a big upfront fee?
-No large build fee.
-Simple monthly subscription keeps cash flow predictable while still getting a custom site.
+No large upfront fee.
+Simple monthly subscription that includes domain renewals, hosting, and unlimited updates to your site.

 {{< /faqs >}}